 I’m a sucker for layered desserts in a jar.
 They present so nicely, and are perfect for entertaining.
 No slicing required – just pass out those jars.
-The kids and I shopped this week and picked up Reddi-Whip, Pepperidge Farm shortbread cookies, and Smucker’s Simple Delight ™ Salted Caramel Topping.
+The kids and I shopped this week and picked up whipped cream, shortbread cookies, and salted caramel topping.
 What would you make with those three items?

-We decided on these adorably tasty Salted Caramel Cheesecakes.
+We decided on these adorably tasty salted caramel cheesecakes.
 Grab your jelly jars and locate the ingredients.
 The first step was to mash up the cookies.
-I love Pepperidge Farm shortbread cookies and I knew it would lend well to that sweet pie-crust taste.
+I love shortbread cookies and I knew it would lend well to that sweet pie-crust taste.
 You don’t need a food processor, just bag them and smash away.
 Divide crumbs in half between two small jelly jars.

 Next, I whipped together the cream cheese, light cream, powdered sugar and vanilla.
 At first I tried to start whipping everything together with a fork, but that’s a bit difficult to do and you want the ingredients to be nice and cold, so break out the beater for this step.
 Beat on high speed for a few minutes or until all lumps are gone.
 Evenly distribute the mixture between the two jars, layering overtop the cookie crumbs.

 Next, just spoon a few tablespoons of the salted caramel topping right on top of the cream cheese.
 Repeat for the second jar.
 Go ahead and lick that spoon; I won’t tell.
 If you’re not serving right away, you can store the desserts in the refrigerator to chill.
 Add a generous portion of whipped topping right before serving.

 - 5 Pepperidge Farms shortbread cookies

 - 4 Ounces cream cheese

 - 4 Tablespoons Smuckers salted caramel topping

 - Place cookies in a bag and mash to bits.